alaw810/1.5-JavaLanguage-JavaUtils-Level1/readme.txt

 but instead of printing to the console, it writes the result to a text file named "directory_tree.txt" located in the "output" folder of the project.

+Exercise 4: This program reads a .txt file passed as a command-line argument and prints its contents to the console line by line.

 ---

 🛠️ Compilation: